 - People just starting a job who need gas money to get to work until they get a pay check.

-- Families with children who are at risk of school failure turn to us for youth development activities through Just Friends E-3 Team events and adult role models.
+- Families with children who are at risk of school failure turn to us for youth development activities through our Just Friends program.

 These are just a few of the situations faced by our neighbors who come to the Ministry of Concern for help when they have exhausted all other sources of assistance.